Logo Logo

 Sustainable Bike Materials

 When choosing a bike, have a look at those made from sustainable or recycled materials.
-Some manufacturers now offer bikes with frames made from recycled aluminum, bamboo, or even biodegradable materials.
+Some manufacturers now offer bikes with frames made from recycled aluminium, bamboo, or even biodegradable materials.

 2. Bamboo Bikes